MaResearchLab/BCP-ML-Characterization-Framework/README.md

 2. The raw data is also included in each subfolder, this should allow the user to test that the code is working as intended on data with established results.

 # Contact us
-If you have any questions or feedback, please let us know by emailing Bradley.Lamb AT usm.edu.
+If you have any questions or feedback, please let us know by emailing Bradley.Lamb@usm.edu.